AitchisonLab/feature-per-cell/README.md

 ### On Linux
 Currently, a standalone executable for Linux is not available, but initial versions of the software have been successfully tested on a Windows Subsystem for Linux (WSL v1) running Ubuntu 22.04 using the steps below.
 These are generally similar to the installation/execution steps for Mac OS X (above).
 To summarize:

-1) Download the perox-per-cell repository and the [RCNN weights file](https://zenodo.org/record/3598690/files/weights.zip)
+1) Download the feature-per-cell repository and the [RCNN weights file](https://zenodo.org/record/3598690/files/weights.zip)
 2) Ensure Java is installed and the JAVA_HOME environment variable is set
 3) Ensure that Conda is installed
-4) Use the YAML files in the perox-per-cell repository to create the two Conda environments needed for segmenting peroxisomes and cells.
+4) Use the YAML files in the feature-per-cell repository to create the two Conda environments needed for segmenting peroxisomes and cells.
 Use the Linux-specific YAML files:
    - Enter this command to create the environment for segmenting peroxisomes: `conda env create -f linux_environment_pseg.yml`
    - Enter this command to create the environment for segmenting cells: `conda env create -f linux_environment_cseg.yml`
 5) Edit the `perox_per_cell_linux.sh` file to ensure conda is sourced correctly on execution (see Mac OS X instructions for more details)